dxxvry/Stage-1-Uno/README.md

 What we have done on this stage:

-Descriptive Analysis
+Descriptive Analysis,
-Univariate Analysis
+Univariate Analysis,
-Multivariate Analysis
+Multivariate Analysis,
 Business Insight As Business Recommendation